×

 By Transaction Type: Letter of Credit (Largest) vs. Open Account (Fastest-Growing)

 In the Trade Finance Market, the transaction types are predominantly characterized by Letters of Credit, Open Accounts, Consignment, and Prepayment.
-Letters of Credit hold the largest share, given their traditional usage in secure transactions between importers and exporters.
+Letters of Credit dominate due to their risk mitigation role in international trade finance companies, whereas Open Account transactions are expanding due to trust-based digital trade ecosystems.
 Open Accounts are gaining traction rapidly, representing a growing preference among buyers and sellers for flexibility and reduced transaction costs.
 Consignment and Prepayment are less common but serve specific niche markets in international trade where unique conditions apply.
 The market dynamics are shifting as Open Accounts continue to be the fastest-growing transaction type, driven by digital transformation and a push for efficiency and trust in trade relationships.
 Factors such as increasing international trade, the rise of e-commerce, and a favorable regulatory environment are further facilitating this growth.
 Moreover, the ongoing transformation in payment solutions is compelling companies to adopt Open Accounts due to their inherent advantages in liquidity management and simplified processes.

 Letter of Credit (Dominant) vs. Open Account (Emerging)